Getting Here & Getting Around

 To bring your vehicle to the Sunshine Coast, you must take a car ferry via BC Ferries’ scheduled service for vehicles and pedestrians from either Vancouver (to Gibsons) or Vancouver Island (to Powell River).
 These ferries take all vehicles (including bicycles) as well as foot passengers, and pets are welcome, too.
 Check the BC Ferries website for information on fares, schedules, ship amenities, and services.

 Reservations are available, but not required, on most Sunshine Coast sailings to and from Vancouver and Vancouver Island.
-Part of the ship is always available on a first come first served basis.
+Part of the ship is always available on a first-come, first-served basis.
 Extra sailings are added during peak periods, but reservations can be very helpful during the summer and holidays when you want to sail at a specific time and avoid waits at the terminal.

-Once you're on the Sunshine Coast, BC Ferries also provides transportation to Texada Island, Keats Island, Gambier Island, and between the north and south sections of the Sunshine Coast (Earl’s Cove to Saltery Bay).
+Once you're on the Sunshine Coast, BC Ferries also provides transportation to Texada Island, Keats Island, Gambier Island, and between the north and south sections of the Sunshine Coast (Earls Cove to Saltery Bay).

-You can find up to date webcam footage of the current conditions at each terminal, along with the arrival and departure times of each boat throughout the day.
+You can find up-to-date webcam footage of the current conditions at each terminal, along with the arrival and departure times of each boat throughout the day.

 Planning to travel by bus, bike, or on foot?